cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/linux/packagemanagement.txt

-Using yum, apt-get and brew (Under Preparation)
+Package Management (Under Preparation)
 ======================================================================

 Overview
 ----------------------------------------------------------------------

-This lesson will introduce you to a very important topic to ...
+This lesson will introduce you to using yum, apt-get and brew.

 .. tip:: Duration: 1 hour